Lucjan Böttcher

-Lucjan Emil Böttcher (January 21, 1872 – May 29, 1937) was a Polish mathematician who worked in Lvov in the beginning of the 20th century.
+Lucjan Emil Böttcher (January 21, 1872 – May 29, 1937) was a Polish mathematician notable for his pioneering contributions to the theory of iteration and early developments in holomorphic dynamics, including Böttcher's equation and Böttcher's theorem.
+He worked in Lvov at the beginning of the 20th century.

 Early life

 Böttcher was born on January 21, 1872, in Warsaw, Poland.
 He attended private schools in Warsaw and graduated from the classical gymnasium in Łomża in 1893, after which he entered the Imperial University of Warsaw in the Division of Mathematics and Physics.
 At the time, Russian was the language of instruction at the university, as Warsaw was under Russian rule.

-He was expelled from the university for participation in patriotic (anti-Russian) demonstrations in 1894.
-He moved to Lwów Polytechnic School, where he obtained a so-called half-diploma in 1897.
+In 1894, Böttcher was expelled from the Imperial University of Warsaw following his participation in student demonstrations with a patriotic character during the period of Russian political control.
+He transferred to Lwów Polytechnic School, where he earned a partial diploma (a qualification below the level of a full degree) in 1897.
 Desiring to continue his mathematical education, he moved to Leipzig, where he worked under Sophus Lie.
 His doctoral thesis, published in 1898, was titled Beiträge zu der Theorie der Iterationsrechnung.

 Böttcher married Maria Wolle in 1900, and had four children.